emaloney/MBDataEnvironment/README.md

 pod 'MBDataEnvironment'
 ```

-After you've added `MBDataEnvironment` to your `Podfile`, you can then install the CocoaPod from the command line.
-From within your project directory, issue the command:
+You can then install the CocoaPod by issuing the following command from within your project directory:

 ```bash
 pod install